John-Varghese-EH/ShadowMask/README.md

 # ShadowMask

-ShadowMask (Your Face, Your Rules – Unseen by AI) is a privacy-focused image protection tool designed to help individuals prevent unauthorized AI-based facial recognition and image scraping.
+**Your Face, Your Rules – Beyond AI’s Reach**

+ShadowMask is an tool to protect your privacy from unauthorized AI-based facial recognition and image scraping.
+It lets you cloak your images using Alpha Layer Attacks and Adversarial Patterns, making your photos appear normal to humans but confusing or unreadable to AI systems.

+---

+## Features

+- **Alpha Layer Attack:** Alters the transparency (alpha) channel of PNG images to disrupt AI recognition.
+- **Adversarial Pattern (FGSM):** Adds subtle, targeted noise to images to fool AI facial recognition.
+- **Simple CLI:** Easy-to-use command-line interface.

+---

+## Installation
+...
+...
+...

 ## Currently a work in progress, but I’d appreciate your support! ☺️
 <p align="left">